What is a machine? – 3 idiots machine definition breakdown

 Why choose LiPo Battery?

-Among so many batteries, when it comes to the electronic projects (especially RC aircrafts), we directly choose Lipo over others.
+Among so many batteries, when it comes to the electronic projects (especially RC aircrafts), we directly choose LiPo over others.

 LiPo stands for Lithium Polymer batteries.
 These are known for their ‘High Energy Density‘.